Súbete a Mi Moto (2020 TV series)

-Súbete a Mi Moto is a biographical streaming television series about the Latin boy band Menudo.
+Súbete a Mi Moto is a biographical television series about the Latin boy band Menudo.
 The series narrates the history of the band from its creation to its evolution and international success.
 Menudo was the band that launched music stars such as Ricky Martin and others.
 Consisting of 15 episodes of 60 minutes each, the series premiered on Amazon Prime Video on October 9, 2020, in Mexico, Latin America, and Spain.
 In the United States, the series premiered on Estrella TV on February 14, 2021.